-During 2023, the Group's organic growth continued, although in a less marked manner compared to the last years, through the acquisition of new portfolios and the development of new business initiatives, which brought total assets under management at the end of 2023 to over EUR 34.7 billion.
+During 2023, AMCO's organic growth continued, although in a less marked manner compared to the last years, through the acquisition of new portfolios and the development of new business initiatives, which brought total assets under management at the end of 2023 to over EUR 33.4 billion.
 The transactions that took place during the year are described below:

-- Debt purchasing transactions: in 2023, the AMCO Group signed a number of bulk purchase contracts pursuant to Art.
+- Debt purchasing transactions: in 2023, AMCO signed a number of bulk purchase contracts pursuant to Art.
 58 of the TUB of portfolios of non-performing loans classified as bad loans and unlikely to pay for a gross book value of EUR 0.9 billion, including the following main transactions: - On 20 February 2023, a bulk purchase agreement with the Banca Regionale Sviluppo of a portfolio of impaired loans classified as both unlikely to pay and bad loans for a gross book value of approximately EUR 34 million.
 The transaction was economically effective on 1 January 2023; - On 23 March 2023, a bulk purchase agreement with Iccrea of a portfolio of impaired loans classified as both unlikely to pay and bad loans for a gross book value of approximately EUR 365 million.
 The transaction was economically effective on 1 January 2023; - On 19 May 2023 a bulk purchase agreement with the Banca Popolare dell'Emilia Romagna pursuant to Art.
 58 of the TUB and, without recourse, a portfolio of impaired loans classified as unlikely to pay for a gross book value of approximately EUR 406 million.
 The transaction was economically effective on 1 January 2023; - On 6 April 2023 and 13 November 2023, two bulk purchase agreements with Societè Generale of a portfolio of impaired loans classified as both unlikely to pay and bad loans for a gross book value of approximately EUR 49 million.
 The transaction was economically effective on 1 January 2023; - Servicing transactions: in 2023, the build-up of the Cuvèe transaction continued.
 This is a multi-originator platform to manage loans classified as unlikely to pay deriving from loans and credit facilities with a different nature granted to companies operating in the property sector, now extended to include real estate lease positions.
-On 26 June 2023, an additional EUR 23.4 million in gross book value was transferred by BPER.
+On 26 June 2023, a further EUR 23.4 million in gross book value was transferred by BPER and on 27 December 2023 a further EUR 24.4 million by Banco BPM and the Iccrea Group.
 As at 31 December 2023, the assets managed by the Cuvèe platform amounted to approximately EUR 2.1 billion.